Gilbert du Motier, Marquis de Lafayette: Brandywine, Valley Forge, and Albany

-Lafayette's first battle was at Brandywine on 11 September 1777.
-The British commanding general, General Sir William Howe, planned to take Philadelphia by moving troops south by ship to Chesapeake Bay (rather than the heavily defended Delaware Bay) and bringing them overland to the rebel capital.
+Lafayette first saw combat at the Battle of Brandywine near Chadds Ford, Pennsylvania, on 11 September 1777.
+British commander Sir William Howe made plans to occupy Philadelphia by moving troops south by ship to Chesapeake Bay rather than approaching the city through the Delaware Bay, which there was a heavy Continental Army presence, and then bringing British troops over land to the city.
 After the British outflanked the Americans, Washington sent Lafayette to join General John Sullivan.
 Upon his arrival, Lafayette went with the Third Pennsylvania Brigade, under Brigadier Thomas Conway, and attempted to rally the unit to face the attack.
-The British and Hessian forces continued to advance with their superior forces, and Lafayette was shot in the leg.
+British and Hessian troops continued to advance with their superior numbers, and Lafayette was shot in the leg.
 During the American retreat, Lafayette rallied the troops, allowing a more orderly pullback, before being treated for his wound.
-After the battle, Washington cited him for "bravery and military ardour" and recommended him for the command of a division in a letter to Congress, which was hastily evacuating, as the British took Philadelphia later that month.
+After the battle, Washington cited him for "bravery and military ardour" and recommended him for the command of a division in a letter to Congress, which was hastily evacuating, as the British occupied Philadelphia later that month.

 Lafayette returned to the field in November after two months of recuperation in the Moravian settlement of Bethlehem, and received command of the division previously led by Major General Adam Stephen.
 He assisted General Nathanael Greene in reconnaissance of British positions in New Jersey; with 300 soldiers, he defeated a numerically superior Hessian force in Gloucester, on 24 November 1777.

-Lafayette stayed at Washington's encampment at Valley Forge in the winter of 1777–78, and shared the hardship of his troops.
+Lafayette stayed at Washington's encampment at Valley Forge in the winter of 1777–1778, and shared the hardship of his troops.
 There, the Board of War, led by Horatio Gates, asked Lafayette to prepare an invasion of Quebec from Albany, New York.
 When Lafayette arrived in Albany, he found too few men to mount an invasion.
 He wrote to Washington of the situation, and made plans to return to Valley Forge.
 Before departing, he recruited the Oneida tribe to the American side.
 The Oneida referred to Lafayette as Kayewla (fearsome horseman).
 In Valley Forge, he criticized the board's decision to attempt an invasion of Quebec in winter.
 The Continental Congress agreed, and Gates left the board.
 Meanwhile, treaties signed by America and France were made public in March 1778, and France formally recognized American independence.